 These are effective wireless connectivity which is normally found in buildings.
 This technology allows high speed and long range outdoor links between buildings and communications which are seldom hindered by physical obstacles like railroads, freeways, and even bodies of water.
 This advantage makes wireless bridges much preferred over traditional copper wires and even for the more sophisticated fiber optic cables.
 This type of wireless component mostly benefits campus type of environments and is currently enjoyed by more universities all over the world.

 Most professionals prefer using WLAN over network cables primarily because of the convenience it provides.
 WLAN has no restrictions.
 Your movement are not in any manner limited as long as you are covered by the WLAN zone and since every building is now equipped with Wireless Bridges as briefly discussed earlier.
 Thanks to WLAN technology, doing your necessary reports and passing it on time has never been that easier.

-Business owners also enjoy particular economic benefits from using WLAN because it does not require them to waste money on unnecessary architectural make-over just to meet the growing demands for more network jacks which is a common experience in traditional network cables.
-There are no more scattered jacks on the floor or on the ceiling of your offices which definitely destroys the professional appeal of you work place.
+Business owners also enjoy particular economic benefits from using WLAN because it does not require them to waste money on unnecessary architectural makeover just to meet the growing demands for more network jacks which is a common experience in traditional network cables.
+There are no more scattered jacks on the floor or on the ceiling of your offices which definitely destroys the professional appeal of your work place.
 With WLAN installed in your office, you have wider space and less expenses to worry about.

 History of WLAN